Discover the Real Himalayas with Trusted Local Guides & Porters for 2026/2027.

 4,772 m (Kyanjin Ri)

-The 9 Days Langtang Short Trek is a complete adventure that is easily accessible from the capital city of Kathmandu.
+The 9 Days Langtang Valley Trek is a complete adventure that is easily accessible from the capital city of Kathmandu.
 Its unspoiled nature, offbeat trails, and grand mountain views make it an excellent alternative to other commercialized trekking destinations in Nepal.
 Moreover, its moderate difficulty and short duration make it ideal for beginners, family trekkers, and those with a tight schedule.

-The Langtang Short Trek starts at Syabru Besi.
+The Langtang Valley Trek starts at Syabru Besi.
 You will drive on the rough and bumpy mountain road to get there from Kathmandu.
 The drive offers you the first glimpse of the beautiful Nepalese countryside.
 From Syabru Besi, the trail winds its way through a forest of pine, juniper, rhododendron, bamboo, and alpine meadows.
 Similarly, you will come across fast mountain streams, craggy rock, while the snow-capped peaks keep you company.

-For the majority of the Langtang Short Trek, the trekking trail follows the Langtang River.
+For the majority of the Langtang Valley Trek, the trekking trail follows the Langtang River.
 However, after you reach Ghodatabela, the valley widens and opens up to a spectacular view of the Langtang Himal range.
 You will follow the scenic trail toward the Langtang Valley and Kyanjing Gompa.
 You will also spend the majority of your time walking in Langtang National Park.
 Thus, you may catch sight of wildlife and different vegetation.

 The majority of the population in this region consists of ethnic Tamang groups.
 They still follow their culture, traditions, and farming practices passed from their ancestors.
 If you’ve been to Tibet before, the short and simple trek up Langtang will bring back memories of your time there or you can also refer to the Tibet Travel Tips to learn more about Tibet.
 It is because there is a huge Tibetan influence in the region.
 The deep cultural immersion during the short Langtang Trek is enriching.